Languages of Nepal

-Languages of Nepal constitutionally called Nepalese languages are the languages having at least an ancient history or origin inside the sovereign territory of Nepal spoken by Nepalis.
-The 2011 national census lists 123 languages spoken as a mother tongue (first language) in Nepal.
+Languages of Nepal, referred to as Nepalese languages in the country's constitution, are the languages having at least an ancient history or origin inside the sovereign territory of Nepal, spoken by Nepalis.

+There were 124 mother tongues according to the "National Report on caste/ethnicity, language & religion", National Population and Housing Census 2021 in Nepal.

+Nepali accounted as a mother tongue for 44.86% while also being a second additional language for 46.2% of the total population.
 Most belong to the Indo-Aryan and Sino-Tibetan language families.

 The official working language at federal level is Nepali, but the constitution provisions each province to choose one or more additional official working languages.
-The Language Commission of Nepal on 6 Sept 2021 recommended 14 official languages for different provinces of Nepal.
+The Language Commission of Nepal in 2021 recommended 14 official languages for different provinces of Nepal.

 The mother languages of Nepal, or languages of Nepali origin are sometimes referred to as Nepali languages.

 National languages

-According to the constitution of Nepal, "all languages spoken as the mother tongues in Nepal are the languages of the nation".
+According to the constitution of Nepal: "All languages spoken as the mother tongue in Nepal are the languages of the nation".
 Many of the languages also have various dialects.
-For example, the Rai community has about 30 languages.
-Some of the languages are similar and may be considered as a dialect but sometimes the distinction between dialects or completely different languages is unclear and might differ in opinions from person to person.
+For example, the Rai people have about 30 languages.
+Some of the languages are similar and may be considered dialects.
+The distinction between dialects and languages is sometimes unclear.